 The European Banking Authority (EBA) specifies all reporting data required from firms and National Supervisory Authorities (NSAs) via COREP and FINREP.
 In the UK this is collected via the Financial Conduct Authority’s (FCA) GABRIEL system and in Ireland via Central Bank’s Online Reporting System.

-The legislation will affect over 8,000 banks which operate in Europe, changing their behaviour and requiring them to hold more capital and better quality capital, whilst ensuring that they can continue to finance economic activity and growth.
+The legislation impacted over 8,000 banks which operate in Europe, changing their behaviour and requiring them to hold more capital and better quality capital, whilst ensuring that they can continue to finance economic activity and growth.

 CRD IV consists of two instruments:

 1.Directive 2013/36/EU Capital Requirements Directive (CRD) which governs the access to deposit-taking activities

 2.Regulation 575/2013/EU Capital Requirements Regulation (CRR)) which governs how activities of credit institutions and investment firms are carried out